-The award package indicates your official award funding amount, the award terms and conditions, and the award start and end dates.
+The award package indicates your official award funding amount, the award number, the award terms and conditions, and the award start and end dates.

-The award document is pre-printed with your authorized representatives' names.
 Be sure to familiarize yourself with all terms, conditions, and requirements of your award before accepting the award.
-To officially accept your award, the authorized representatives electronically sign the award document within 45 days of the announcement date.
 Print and retain a copy of all pages of the award document, award terms and conditions, award financial information, and award attachments for your records.